Hybe: 2005–2021: Big Hit Entertainment Co., Ltd.

 Big Hit debuted its second male group, Tomorrow X Together (TXT), in March 2019.
 Also that month, former CBO Lenzo Yoon was appointed co-CEO alongside Bang.
-Yoon would focus on the business components of the company. while Bang's focus would be on creative production.
+Yoon would focus on the business components of the company, while Bang's focus would be on creative production.
 In July 2019, the company acquired Source Music, and in August, the video game firm Superb.
 Thanks to the Weverse and Weverse Shop apps developed by its subsidiary beNX, Big Hit was named the fourth most innovative company of 2020 worldwide by Fast Company.

 In May 2020, Big Hit became the majority shareholder of Pledis Entertainment.
-The label would retain its independence; however, its artists would now receive greater financial support and global. promotions.
-The Fair Trade Commission (hereinafter KFTC) approved the acquisition in October.
+The label would retain its independence; however, its artists would now receive greater financial support and global promotions.
+The Fair Trade Commission (KFTC) approved the acquisition in October.
 Big Hit acquired KOZ Entertainment, a record label founded by rapper Zico, the following month.

-In January 2021, news media reported that Big Hit and beNX had invested a combined ₩70 billion (US$63 million) in YG Plus, acquiring a 17.9% stake in the company in a merchandising and distribution deal that would see the aforementioned's artists join Weverse's social media and shop platforms.
+In January 2021, news media reported that Big Hit and beNX had invested a combined ₩70 billion (US$63 million) in YG Plus, acquiring a 17.9% stake in the company in a merchandising and distribution deal that would see YG Plus' artists join the Weverse social media and shop platforms.
 Naver Corporation later invested ₩354.8 billion ($321 million) in beNX, acquiring 49% of the subsidiary.
 In return, it transferred its V Live video streaming service to the latter for the development of a new integrated fan community platform.
-BeNX was eventually renamed Weverse Company Inc. as a result of the deal with Naver.
+BeNX was eventually renamed Weverse Company.
 The merger was approved by the KFTC in May.
 On February 17, Big Hit and Universal Music Group (UMG) announced a strategic partnership between the two companies to collaborate on various music and technology-related endeavors.
 At the forefront of the partnership was a joint venture between Big Hit and Geffen Records, a UMG flagship label, that will debut a global boy group through a new, Los Angeles-based label following a global audition program set to air in 2022.
 Big Hit would be responsible for selecting and training the artists, while UMG would be in charge of music production, global distribution, and marketing.
-Additionally, other UMG artists, including Yungblud, were set to join Weverse, already home to Gracie Abrams, New Hope Club, and Alexander 23.
+Additionally, other UMG artists were set to join Weverse, already home to Gracie Abrams, New Hope Club, and Alexander 23.
 On February 25, Big Hit announced a ₩4 billion ($3.6 million) investment in a Korea-based AI company, Supertone, that specializes in creating hyper-realistic voices using technology.